Oduanir/Bioinfo_Project_2024/README.md

-# Bioinfo Project 2023
+# Bioinfo Project 2024

-This repository contains materials for the bioinfomatics project (2023 L3 INFO Paris-Saclay).
-The goal of this project is to identify biomarkers associated with ALS disease.
-To do this, you have access to RNA-Seq sequencing data from post-mortem brain cortex biopsies from individuals who had ALS and others who did not.
+This repository contains materials for the bioinformatics project (2024 L3 INFO, Paris-Saclay).
+The objective of this project is to identify biomarkers associated with ALS (Amyotrophic Lateral Sclerosis) disease.
+To achieve this, you will have access to RNA-Seq sequencing data from post-mortem brain cortex biopsies of individuals diagnosed with ALS and those without the disease.

-The data for this project comes from the study "Postmortem Cortex Samples Identify Distinct Molecular Subtypes of ALS: Retrotransposon Activation, Oxidative Stress, and Activated Glia" by Tam et al. The full study can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6866666/).
+The data for this project originate from the study titled "Postmortem Cortex Samples Identify Distinct Molecular Subtypes of ALS: Retrotransposon Activation, Oxidative Stress, and Activated Glia" by Tam et al. The complete study is available [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6866666/).

 ## Introduction

-This README will guide you throughout the project and your analyses.
-All steps below must be completed.
-Unless explicitly stated otherwise in the document (E.g., the mandaotry instructions), you have full freedom regarding the different options available to accomplish all tasks, especially concerning the coding.
+This README will serve as your guide throughout the project and your analyses.
+Please follow all the steps listed below.
+Unless specified otherwise within this document (e.g., mandatory instructions), you are granted complete freedom in choosing how to accomplish each task, particularly in regards to coding techniques.

-This document will be updated at each session.
-Refer to the update date above.
+This document will receive updates after each session.
+Always refer to the most recent update date mentioned above.

-You will work in pairs, from the begining.
-You are allowed to discuss with other pairs, but no direct code sharing (copy/paste etc).
-During all the project, note precisely your personnal contribution and the contribution of your pair.
-You be asked for this during the last session (~15 min oral presentation, see below).
+You will work in pairs from the beginning.
+While discussions with other pairs are encouraged, direct code sharing (such as copy/paste) is strictly prohibited.
+Throughout the project, meticulously record both your personal contribution and that of your partner.
+This information will be required during the final session, which will include a roughly 15-minute oral presentation (details to follow).

-During each of the first sessions, you will be given lessons/introductions on notions you may not have yet.
-Once this lessons start, stop all of your activities and follow the lessons, even if you are familar with the concept.
+In the initial sessions, you will receive lessons or introductions on concepts that may be new to you.
+Once these lessons begin, please pause all other activities and attend the sessions, even if you are already familiar with the concepts being discussed.

-At the end of your project, you must send by email (phd.rinaudo@gmail.com):
+At the conclusion of your project, you are required to submit the following components via email to philippe.rinaudo@universite-paris-saclay.fr:
 - All your code,
-- A report containing the result of your analyses,
+- A comprehensive report detailing the results of your analyses,
-- A text file (.csv, .txt...) contaning the ordered list of your top 100 genes (first = better).
+- A text file (either .csv, .txt, or similar) containing a ranked list of your top 100 genes (with the most significant gene listed first).

-The email must have the subject: "Projet_bioinfo_2023_nom1_prenom1_nom2_prenom2" and contains an archive named: "nom1_prenom1_nom2_prenom2" with all the listed requirements.
+The subject line of the email should read: "Projet_bioinfo_2024_lastname1_firstname1_lastname2_firstname2".
+Additionally, please include an archive named lastname1_firstname1_lastname2_firstname2" containing all the required elements mentioned above.

-The limit date to send your project is: <ins>**4 MAY 2023**</ins>.
+The submission deadline for your project is 15 MAY 2024 (to be confirmed).

-Note: It is possible to mix code and report in a notebook, and to mix notebook and independent code.
-However, the report must be contained in a single document.
-The criteria for evaluation will be (in order):
-- Compliance with instructions,
+Note that it is permissible to integrate your code and report within a single notebook, as well as to combine the notebook with standalone code files.
+However, the report must be consolidated into a single document for submission.
+The evaluation criteria will prioritize the following, in order:

+Adherence to the provided instructions,
-- Clarity of code,
+The clarity of your code,
-- Clarity of the report,
+The clarity of your report,
-- Relevance of the code,
+The relevance and efficiency of your code,
-- Results found.
+The significance and accuracy of your findings.

-## Last Session:
+Last Session:
-The last session (12th April 2023) will be a "presentation session":
+The final session, scheduled for 12th April 2023, will be dedicated to presentations:

-- 15 minutes
+You will have 15 minutes to present.
-- Present the current state of your work
+Discuss the current progress of your work.
-- Present what you are going to do after (unless you have finished the project)
+Outline your next steps, unless your project is already complete.
-- Bring your code and draft report.
+Have your code and a draft of your report ready for discussion.

-You don't have to prepare slides or other supports.
+There is no need to prepare formal slides or other presentation materials.

-Plan to speak ~5 minutes (=> ~10 minutes of Q&A).
+Aim to speak for approximately 5 minutes, leaving about 10 minutes for questions and answers.

 ## Mandatory general instructions:
 - The programming language used must be Python (and only Python),